satishgoda/watchtower/docs/integration.md

 # Pipeline Integration

-To use Watchtower with your data, you need to write a script (we will call it 'writer') that fetches it from your production tracker.
-This can be done by leveraging the`watchtower_pipeline` library.
+To use Watchtower with your data, you need to write a script (we will call it 'writer') that fetches the data from your production tracker.
+This can be done by leveraging the `watchtower_pipeline` Python library.

 The goal is to generate the following set of JSON files: